-Quick progress update (December 2024) on each work stream
+Quick progress update (April 2025) on each work stream

-Manage a visible Maternity and Neonatal Data Hub for Scotland partnership
+Manage a visible Maternity and Neonatal Data Hub for Scotland

-As well as managing the inter-dependencies among the projects described below, we convene a partnership involving collaboration among the five delivery partners (the Scottish Perinatal Network, Healthcare Improvement Scotland, Scottish Government, National Records of Scotland, and Public Health Scotland).
+As well as managing the inter-dependencies among the projects described below, we continue to work closely with the Scottish Perinatal Network, Healthcare Improvement Scotland, Scottish Government and National Records of Scotland).
 We are also maintaining links to colleagues undertaking similar national work in England, Wales, and Northern Ireland (via twice-yearly meetings of a 4-nation maternal data group we established).

-Until June 2024 a Programme Board (with representation from all five partners) met quarterly to discuss progress.
+Until June 2024 a Programme Board (with representation from the delivery partners mentioned above) met quarterly to discuss progress.
 The PHS-based MatNeo Data Hub team are now part of the PHS cross-organisational Early Years and Young People (EY&YP) Programme.
 So the governance of the MatNeo Data Hub has shifted to run through the PHS EY&YP programme too.

-We circulated a quarterly e-mail update on hub activities in mid December 2024.
+We circulated a quarterly e-mail update on hub activities in early April 2025.
 With the assistance of the Scottish Perinatal Network we maintain a web presence that includes links to the resources that the hub has developed.
 These include data dashboards and a Topics Index showing where maternity and neonatal data is already available.

-Align Maternity and Neonatal data collection, extraction, and data flow
+2 Align Maternity and Neonatal data collection, extraction, and data flow

 The Maternity and Neonatal Data Access Liaison Group for Scotland (MaNDALS) was established to share updates from multiple parallel conversations involving organisations who require all-Scotland-consistent data for national purposes from clinical information systems (mainly BadgerNet), and to align these conversations.
-The group met again in mid-November 2024.
+The group will meet again in May 2025.